joselynloera/SparkHack-2026-Track2/README.md

 Instructions: Open the home.html file.
 Follow the prompts and make your own choices until you reach an end page determining whether you reached burnout.

+Code structure: Since we used HTML, we have a main HTML file a CSS file and script.js file.
+We divded the workload into multiple scenes and used similar functions to code for components within each scene such as buttons, connecting screens, background images, and in game features (i.e. the stress bar).